-Author: firstname.lastname@example.org | Category: Entertaining, Entree, Full Plate Generation, Mushrooms, Pasta, Recipes | Tags: comfort food, mushrooms, non-dairy, plant-based, Recipe, Vegan, Whole Food
+Author: firstname.lastname@example.org | Category: Beans, Entree, Lentils, Mushrooms, Potatoes, Recipes | Tags: beans, comfort food, high fiber, mushrooms, no oil, no salt added, plant-based, Recipe, Vegan, Vegetarian, Whole Food

 1 Tablespoon nutritional yeast